edwinjue/311-data-v2/README.md

 * Vercel Deployment

-See [here](client/README.md) for more information about 311 Data client technology.
+See [here](https://github.com/edwinjue/311-data-v2-server) for more information about 311 Data v2 server technology.

 ## Resources
 Public data used in this project: